ComfyLiving

 For remote workers, statistics reveal that, when offered at least one day of working from home, employees who are not as engaged become more motivated in the workplace.
 Furthermore, 70% of future employees are attracted to jobs that offer free drinks and snacks, while 68% are motivated by a casual dress code.
 Not only that, but 67% are also attracted to jobs that involve social activities.

-Working From Home in the US
+Work from Home Statistics in the US

 8. Only 29% of US residents are currently able to work from home, statistics by the government reveal.